 A few pointers…

 - Don’t fix their work.
 Are they going to do the job perfectly?
 Probably not.
 Should they put a reasonable amount of effort into the task?
 Absolutely.
-Don’t let them do a bad job just so they can get out of doing it next time but do let the pile of towels be crooked, let forks be messy in the drawer, let the plates be crooked in the dishwasher.
+Don’t let them do a poor job just so they can get out of doing it next time but do let the pile of towels be crooked, let forks be messy in the drawer, let the plates be crooked in the dishwasher.
 Don’t undermine their efforts by redoing everything they’ve done.

 - Be patient.
 What takes you 45 seconds may take them 5 minutes.
 They’ll get better and faster with practice.
 Avoid rushing them, hovering, micromanaging, and taking over, no matter how painful it may be.